-- Serve a minimum of 10 children from birth through kindergarten.
+- Serve children from birth through kindergarten (infants, toddler/twos, preschoolers, and/or kindergarteners).

 - Be located in the United States or its territories, unless affiliated with United States Department of Defense schools and child development centers/programs.